kFo/reference/declarations.rst

 Note that in the syntax of the inductive definition ``foo``, the context ``(a : α)`` is left implicit.
 In other words, constructors and recursive arguments are written as though they have return type ``foo`` rather than ``foo a``.

-Elements of the context ``(a : α)`` can be marked implicit as described in :ref:`implicit_arguments`.
+Elements of the context ``(a : α)`` can be marked implicit as described in :numref:`implicit_arguments`.
 These annotations bear only on the type former, ``foo``.
 Lean uses a heuristic to determine which arguments to the constructors should be marked implicit, namely, an argument is marked implicit if it can be inferred from the type of a subsequent argument.
 If the annotation ``{}`` appears after the constructor, a argument is marked implicit if it can be inferred from the type of a subsequent argument *or the return type*.
 For example, it is useful to let ``nil`` denote the empty list of any type, since the type can usually be inferred in the context in which it appears.
 These heuristics are imperfect, and you may sometimes wish to define your own constructors in terms of the default ones.
 In that case, use the ``[pattern]`` :ref:`attribute <attributes>` to ensure that these will be used appropriately by the :ref:`equation compiler <equation_compiler>`.

 There are restrictions on the universe ``u`` in the return type ``Sort u`` of the type former.
 There are also resrictions on the universe ``u`` in the return type ``Sort u`` of the motive of the eliminator.
 These will be discussed in the next section in the more general setting of inductive families.